flareman/homebridge-caddx-interlogix/README.md

 1. Areas as security systems.
 Every area has its own security system switch in Homebridge, with Home, Away and Disarmed functionality.
 The plugin intelligently updates while the alarm system is arming, and will report likewise.
 In order to avoid mistakes, once an area is armed in either setting, it will not allow rearming until it has been disarmed.
 2. Along with every area's security system you will find included a "chime" switch.
 This allows you to enable/disable the alarm system's namesake function, which chimes whenever a contact sensor changes state.
 3. Contact and radar sensors will present as such, and - as stated above - will inherit the names you have set in your web interface.
 4. Radars will initally present as contact sensors.
 Motion is reported momentarily when the radar detects it, but that is enough for any automations you want to script.
 If you want the sensor to actually register as a motion sensor, then you have to set the override value to an array of values that define the actual names and sensor types of zones (see above).
+Same goes for smoke sensors: you have to override the zone for the sensor to register properly with Homebridge/HomeKit.
 5. Every zone sensor has a "bypass" switch included, which allows you to see or set the bypass state for a zone.
 Keep in mind that the plugin mimics the standard alarm control panel behavior: when an area is armed, the zone sensors bypass status can't be changed.

 Feel free to assign your accessories to the rooms of your house as they really are, it helps with automating.